 For us, a visit to Marbella was a one-day trip from Mijas Las Lagunas, where we were living for a few weeks during our digital nomads life.
 We visited the city in December and during that time Marbella was fairly quiet and without crowds, which was a big advantage for us.
 During our day in Marbella, we managed to see everything we wanted, without rushing.

-City didn’t steal our hearts like other places on Costa del Sol like Benalmadena Pueblo, Ronda, Antequera, Caminito del Rey, or Estepona, but we found it very pleasant to discover.
+The city didn’t steal our hearts like other places on Costa del Sol like Benalmadena Pueblo, Ronda, Caminito del Rey, or Estepona, but we found it very pleasant to discover.
 We especially liked strolling around old town streets and exploring their nooks and crooks.
 Admiring weird sculptures in Avenida del Mar was fun too!

 Restaurants, accommodations, and map